kilbot/WooCommerce-POS-Docs/en/products/pos-only-products.md

 ![Enable POS Only Products](http://wcpos.com/wp-content/uploads/2014/09/enable-pos-only-products.png "Enable POS Only Products")

 Enabling POS only products will require an extra database lookup and therefore incur an small performance hit.
-If you do not use POS only products it is recommended you leave this option disabled.
+If you do not use POS Only Products it is recommended you leave this option disabled.

 ### POS & Online Visibility